Engage - Best Practices for Instructors

 - Review the Accommodations section below for some considerations regarding accessibility.

 Be open to discussing why you chose to use eTexts with your students

 - Promote the key features your students may not know or understand.

 - Share the University interest in providing well-below market cost materials and ease of access for all students in a class.

 - If students wish to discuss opting-out of eTexts and the related fees:

 - Help students understand the academic benefits of eTexts from your perspective.

 - Help students understand the academic risks of opting out of the eText in your class.

-- Instructors can merge sections of Canvas courses that are participating in the pilot by following the process outlined in Canvas - Crosslisting/Merging a Canvas Course (UW-Madison) .
-Please be sure to not merge sections of a course that are participating in the pilot with sections that are not participating in the pilot.
+- Instructors can merge sections of Canvas courses that are using the same Engage eText/DLT by following the process outlined in Canvas - Crosslisting/Merging a Canvas Course (UW-Madison).

-- Remember we have arrangements in place with the publishers and the McBurney Disability Resource center to create alternate versions of texts for those students who require accommodations.
-For more information see Unizin Engage - Accessibility (UW-Madison)
+Remember we have arrangements in place with the publishers and the McBurney Disability Resource center to create alternate versions of texts for those students who require accommodations.
+For more information see Engage - Accessibility & Usability Information.